They can be long, often lasting 60 minutes, so beforehand any nervous candidate might be wondering – can you take... Read more...

-‘What are your strengths?’ has always been a common interview question, but more and more employers now dedicate whole interviews to strength based questions.
+‘What are your strengths?’ has always been a common interview question, but more and more employers now dedicate whole interviews to strength-based questions.

-In 2019, 50% of graduate employers used strength based interviews as part of their recruitment process.
+In 2019, 50% of graduate employers used strength-based interviews as part of their recruitment process.

-But what exactly are strength based interview questions?
+But what exactly are strength-based interview questions?
 What will they ask and how can you prepare for one?

-We’ve created this handy guide to explain everything you need to know about how to approach strength based interview questions.
+We’ve created this handy guide to explain everything you need to know about how to approach strength-based interview questions.

-In the past, most employers used competency based interviews, aiming simply to find out if your skills and qualifications match the role you are applying for.
+In the past, most employers used competency-based interviews, aiming simply to find out if your skills and qualifications match the role you are applying for.

 This means the employer can understand how successful you might be in the role, rather than whether you have the basic ability to carry out the required tasks.

-The basic philosophy behind strength based interviews is that if you enjoy what you do, you are likely to perform more effectively and stay in the job longer.
+The basic philosophy behind strength-based interviews is that if you enjoy what you do, you are likely to perform more effectively and stay in the job longer.

-Strength based interviews also give you the chance to talk about things you enjoy and show off your personality, even if you have no experience in the field.
+Strength-based interviews also give you the chance to talk about things you enjoy and show off your personality, even if you have no experience in the field.

 Another effective way to prepare is to familiarise yourself with the types of question you could be asked and think about what you might say.

-Strength based interview questions are often open-ended and often seem more personal than professional.
+Strength-based interview questions are often open-ended and often seem more personal than professional.

-Others focus on how you would behave in different hypothetical situations related to the job and workplace.
+Other strength based interview questions focus on how you would behave in different hypothetical situations related to the job and workplace.